frequenz-floss/gh-action-protolint/README.md

     runs-on: ubuntu-20.04

     steps:
+      - name: Fetch sources
+        uses: actions/checkout@v4
       - name: Run protolint
         uses: frequenz-io/gh-action-protolint@v0.x.x
 ```

 By default, the action will checkout submodules (non-recursively) and use the
-`secrets.github_token` to do both the fetching and to do GitHub API calls to
+`secrets.github_token` to do GitHub API calls to comment in PRs for example.
+It
-comment in PRs for example.
-It looks for proto files in the `proto/` directory
-and uses a fixed protolint version (please look at the
+looks for proto files in the `proto/` directory and uses a fixed protolint
-[`action.yml`](./action.yml) file for the current version).
+version (please look at the [`action.yml`](./action.yml) file for the current
+version).

 You can change those defaults using custom inputs.
 For example: